VH - Infovore: 1

 Firstly, we need to discover the IP of the infovore machine.
 We will use arp-scan.

-• TTL 64: Linux machine
+• TTL 64: Linux.

 In this case it appears to be a Linux machine.
 Now we will perform a port scan.

 extractPorts reads the grepable export file allPorts, shows me the open ports and copy them in the clipboard.
+Let’s perform a deeper scan using basic recon nmap scripts to see more information about the port 80.

 After performing this second scan we can see that we are facing an Apache web server running on a Debian machine.
 We can also see a title “Include me …“.